Appdynamics/ConfigMyApp-docs/docs/README.md

 # Introduction

 ConfigMyApp is a <b>monitoring-as-a-service</b> solution that automates the configuration of AppDynamics business applications, Server Viz, dashboarding, etc  without the need to manaully login to the controller.
-Automated configuration saves time, hussle and cost, it decreases human error, and maintains consistency of naming conventations accross a customer estate.
+Automated configuration saves time, hassle and cost; it decreases human error and maintains consistency of thresholds and naming conventations accross a customer's estate.

 ConfigMyApp design is based on the DevOps configuration-as-code paradigm.
-It enhances medium and large scale application configuration and dashboarding with a specific objective in mind - the ability to plug it into customers' Continous Integration and Deployment pipelines - such as Jenkins, Harness, TeamCity, GitLab, Bamboo, etc.
+It enhances medium and large scale application configuration and dashboarding with a specific objective in mind - the ability to plug it into customers' Continous Integration and Deployment (CI/CD) pipelines - such as Jenkins, Harness, TeamCity, GitLab, Bamboo, etc.

-Being able to remotely create and update configurations in AppDynamics will significantly ehance useradoption, time to value and configuraion-as-code appeals to the DevOps team.
+Being able to remotely create and update configurations in AppDynamics will significantly enhance user adoption and time to value.
+In addition, configuraion-as-code is a concept that will appeal to the DevOps team.

 # Supported Components

 ConfigMyApp supports the configuration of the following AppDynamics components:

  - Business transactions detection rules
-    Include and Exclude Rules for the following transactions for :
+    Include and Exclude Rules for the following transactions:
     - POCOs
     - POJOs
     - Servlets
     - ASPs
- - Server Visibility Health Rules
+ - Server Visibility
- - Business Application Health Rules
+ - Business Application
  - DB Monitoring
  - Custom dashboard with support for custom logo and background images.

  # Prequisites
  The following requirments must be met to run ConfigMyApp:

- 1. It's only supported on Linux/Unix and Mac
+ 1. It's only supported on Linux/Unix and MacOS.
+Tested on Ubuntu, CentOS and MacOS
  2. `jq` must be installed on your machine
  3. `awk` must be installed on the machine
  4. `sed` must be installed on the machine

-Please do not proceed with the extension installation if any of the aforementioned prerequisites are not met.
+Please do not proceed if any of the aforementioned prerequisites are not met.

  # How it works